QuentinRa/blog.quentinra.dev/cyber/os/_tools/metasploit.md

 If you want to test your skills, download the Vulnerable OS [Metasploit 2](https://docs.rapid7.com/metasploit/metasploitable-2/), or [Metasploit3](https://github.com/rapid7/metasploitable3).
 You can install it on a VM.

 * **Username**: `msfadmin`. **Password**: `msfadmin`
-* Before the keyword is using QWERTY.
-You can swap once logged (`sudo loadkeys fr`).
+* The keyword is using QWERTY.
+You can swap once logged, if you need to (ex: `sudo loadkeys fr`).

 > A great reference is [metasploit-unleashed](https://www.offensive-security.com/metasploit-unleashed/).